AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 To set up your custom FTP, contact your CSM.
 The CSM will provide the required details of setting up the FTP.

-Setting up the FTP involves a lead time and requires IT support to allow the list of IPs and ports, and also create certain folders&nbsp;with specific permissions on your FTP server.
+Setting up the FTP involves a lead time and requires IT support to allow the list of IPs and ports, and also create certain folders with specific permissions on your FTP server.

 Learning Manager provides the ability to connect to your custom FTP location.